 Keep your sense of humor close at hand.
 Do you catch yourself groaning as you get up from a chair?
 Make sure to laugh at yourself when you do.

 Does it sometimes look like only 12-year-olds have driver’s licenses, and they’re all in your lane?
 That’s worth a chuckle.
 Do you talk about different kinds of fiber as if you are discussing fine wine?
 That’s pretty funny, too.

 The insults of aging can be fodder for laughing your way toward the finish line.
 Life is going to have its way with you, so you might as well develop a sense of humor about it.

 Some women bristle at the word crone, but it’s a word that deserves to be reclaimed by us.
 Crone means crown.
 It is the crowning glory of your wise age.
 It is the mark of being an elder.

 Let’s face it, you know stuff.
 You know more stuff now about what it means to fully be a human being than ever before.
 You’ve experienced loss, grief, failure and pain and you are still standing.
 You know how to hold life’s suffering and life’s joy side by side.

 That’s why this is such a good time to mentor or volunteer.
 At the very least, use your crone years to write out the things you’ve learned about living this long.
 Claim your voice.
 Stand in the light of your truth.

 Ageing is a strange new journey, a time of humbling and a time to laugh, a time to be wise and a time to remember child-like wonder.
 As a Zen master once said, “This being so, how shall I proceed?”

 Proceed with caution.
 Proceed at your own risk.
 Proceed with laughter, love, grace and dignity.
 Say “thank you” as if it were the prayer of your life.

 What qualities enhance and help you in your process of ageing?
+What does it mean to embrace aging to you?
 Please share them with me in the comment section.